Ms. Maria Staus

 Need Money for College?
 Complete the FAFSA: Free Application for Federal Student Aid

-Starting October 1st, all college-bound students and their parents should go to https://studentaid.gov/h/apply-for-aid/fafsa to start filling out their FAFSA application.
+Starting December 2023, all college-bound Senior students and their parents should go to https://studentaid.gov/h/apply-for-aid/fafsa to start filling out their FAFSA application.
 Some financial aid is awarded on a first-come, first-serve basis.
 Apply early!

 You can fill out the FAFSA on a computer or mobile device.
 Filling out the FAFSA is free.
 Never pay a company or service to process your FAFSA.
 By completing the FAFSA, you are automatically applying for a Pell Grant (Free Money).